 Shrawley Woods – A special spot of woodland, managed by Forestry England, located just north of Holt Heath.
 Large mature trees, thick green forest and stepping stones over the brook.
 Expect a spectacular display of bluebells through late April and early May.

 Ravenhill Nature Reserve – Wooded nature reserve to the northern end of the Malvern Hills AONB consisting of semi-natural ancient woodland.
-Currently open only for warden lead guided walks so make sure to book in advance for a personalised forest experience.
+Currently open only for warden led guided walks so make sure to book in advance for a personalised forest experience.
 One for amphibian fans as the reserve is home to a fairly sizable population of toads – if you stay still and quiet for a while, perhaps you will be lucky enough to spot one.

 Raggedstone Hill – Walks around the southern end of the Malvern Hills are more wooded and slightly quieter than the popular Beacon and British Camp routes.
 Raggedstone Hill, Chase End Hill and Whiteleaved Oak contain woodland including some very old oak trees, although sadly the famous Whiteleaved Oak tree burned down in 2020.
 Park at Hollybush and be prepared for a fairly steep walk if you would like to summit Raggedstone.